Mayo Clinic buys civic center naming rights

 MANKATO — Starting Wednesday and for the next five years, the Mankato Civic Center will be Mayo Clinic Health System Event Center.

-Mayo will be paying the city $120,000 a year for the naming rights, slightly more than the roughly $110,000 a year paid by Verizon before the telecommunications company dropped the sponsorship earlier this year.
+Mayo will be paying the city $120,000 a year for the naming rights, an increase from what was paid by Verizon before the telecommunications company dropped the sponsorship earlier this year.

 "This process has taken many months of discussion, research and negotiation to get to this point," City Manager Pat Hentges said in a statement announcing the naming-rights deal Monday afternoon.